About Jesus Steve Sweetman

 This is not so with Christians.

 grace.
 Forced yoking is not

-that these 2 ladies have contended at Paul’s side
+in verse 3 we note that these two ladies have contended at Paul’s side

 word "contend" means that these women were putting great

 effort into their work and were actually fighting the good fight of